 Meaning: that you should take care to look into something too profoundly.
 You might find something that disturbs you.
 You should not be curious; you may find something you don't want to know.

 A phrase often used in the financial markets.
 This statement refers to an automatic recovery of the financial market.

 An expression of astonishment.

 18. Enough to Make a Cat Laugh

 Meaning: that something is very, very funny.

 19. Fat Cat

-A derogatory term used to describe someone who has acted dishonourably or in a questionable way to achieve wealth.
+A derogatory term - describes a person who has acted dishonorably to achieve wealth.

-To be constantly fighting or arguing with someone.
+To be continually fighting or arguing with someone.

 Feline Idioms and Phrases 21 to 25